jinoh0731/Financial-news-information-retrieval/README.md

 - **Relevance**: Relevance measures how well a document corresponds to a query's intent.
 It is a critical aspect in the effectiveness of an IR system.
 For our project, we need to determine whether the retrieved results are ESG relevant to a given query, so we will measure our models performances through Success at K and Mean Reciprocal Rank (MRR) to determine how well is a model able to provide relevant information.

-# Dataset (Incomplete)
+# Dataset

 The dataset is comprised of three different parts:
 - **Perigon**: Perigon News Data is part of the broader set of services offered by Perigon, specifically focusing on delivering real-time, AI-enriched global news data.
 This service provides access to a vast and diverse range of news sources, encompassing over 100,000 sources worldwide.
-Dataset has 5,216 news articles with a range from 9/13/2022 to 9/8/2023.
+Dataset has 5,216 news articles with a range from 9/13/2022 to 9/8/2023, which covers 67 industries.
    - Relevant Columns:
      - `title_and_content` – News article
      - `Industry` – A categorical variable to represent the news article’s main industry.
 There are 67 categories.